activitypods/activitypods/website/src/pages/specs/solid.md

 ### WebID

-All ActivityPub actors are also WebID.
+All ActivityPub actors are also WebIDs.

 ### Linked Data Protocol